 One thing people worry about when considering veneers is that they’ll have to take special care of their teeth.
 They might worry about having to give up certain foods to avoid chipping veneers and needing to buy expensive, specialized toothpaste to brush their teeth.
 But this is simply not true.

-Of course, that doesn’t stop people from trying to sell you special toothpaste for your veneers, such as the new MyntSmile, the first and only toothpaste patented specifically for use with veneers and other cosmetic dentistry restorations.
-But if you look at the claims the manufacturers make, you’ll see why choosing any toothpaste healthy for your teeth will also work for veneers.
+Of course, that doesn’t stop people from trying to sell you special toothpaste for your veneers, but if you look at the claims the manufacturers make, you’ll see why choosing any toothpaste healthy for your teeth will also work for veneers.

 To try to make it seem like MyntSmile is much better for your veneers than other toothpastes, they compare it with a commercial toothpaste in a clinical trial.
 Sure, the trial shows that MyntSmile does less damage to veneers.
 However, what it doesn’t report is that the toothpaste they choose has an RDA of 155!.
 That’s an RDA that’s bad for your veneers, and likely bad for your teeth, too.